xcube-dev/xcube/docs/source/dataaccess.md

 All filesystem data stores can open datasets from various data formats.
 Datasets in Zarr, GeoTIFF / COG, or NetCDF format will be provided either by [xarray.Dataset] or xcube [MultiLevelDataset] instances.
-Datasets stored in GeoJSON or ESRI Shapefile will yield [geopandas.GeoDataFrame] instances.
+Datasets stored in GeoJSON, KML or ESRI Shapefile will yield [geopandas.GeoDataFrame] instances.

 Common parameters for opening [xarray.Dataset] instances: